| opening

 ways to include humor, sentiment, and realism.
 The stock characters appeared

 softer and more human under Goldoni's pen.
+His

-of his most famous works, THE MISTRESS OF THE INN.
+famous works, THE MISTRESS OF THE INN.

-Late in his life, trouble with his eyes forced Goldoni to discontinue
+Late in his life, trouble with his eyes forced Goldoni to discontinue much

-Carlo Goldoni into utter poverty for much of his old age.
-In February
+into utter poverty for much of his old age.
+In February of 1793, his government

-of 1793, his government pension was renewed following an impassioned plea
+pension was renewed following an impassioned plea to the National Convention.

-to the National Convention.
-Ironically, Goldoni never heard the praise
+Ironically, Goldoni never heard the praise nor benefited from the renewal;

-nor benefited from the renewal; he died on that same day -- poor and blind.
+he died on that same day -- poor and blind.

 ACT ONE